scribe-security/docs/docs/valint/policies.md

   <summary> Usage </summary>

 Here's an example of usage:
-If you want to evaluate images named `myorg/myimage:latest`, you may set the module with the following labels:
+If you want to evaluate images named `myorg/myimage:latest`, you may set the rule with the following labels:
 ```
-match:
+evidence:
     sbomgroup: image
     sbomname: myorg/myimage:latest
 ```